vapor-ware/synse-server/docs/source/installation.rst

         - ``<.img file>`` is the path and filename of the decompressed OpenMistOS .img downloaded above.
         - ``<sd card device>`` is the SD card device determined in the previous step. (e.g. - /dev/disk1)

-When executing the above commands, if an error is returned similar to: ``dd: <sd card device>: Resource busy`` then the SD card must be unmounted.To do this, identify the SD card partition (can use ``df -h`` for this, or the results from determining the SD card device, above), then unmount the partition:
+When executing the above commands, if an error is returned similar to: ``dd: <sd card device>: Resource busy`` then the SD card must be unmounted.
+To do this, identify the SD card partition (can use ``df -h`` for this, or the results from determining the SD card device, above), then unmount the partition:

 - *MacOS*:
     - ``sudo diskutil unmount <sd card device>``